lzwjava/blog-source/resume.md

 ### Beijing Square Root Inc, Founder & Engineer, 2016.07 - 2019.12

-* From January 2018 to December 2019, the team completed nearly 50 software projects for customers.
+* From January 2018 to December 2019, the team completed nearly 50 small software projects for customers.
 The types of projects include small programs, apps, websites, and games.
-Customers include Yuanfudao, Fenbi Education, Jiangsu TV, etc. The revenue exceeds 3 million RMB and the profit exceeds 700 thousand RMB.
-The team has more than 20 full-time or part-time engineers and designers.
+Customers include a few big company and some startups in China.
+The revenue exceeded 3 million RMB and the profit exceeded 700 thousand RMB.
+The team had more than 20 full-time or part-time engineers and designers.
 Responsible for project negotiation, project management, and some software development in the team.
 * From July 2016 to September 2017, Fun Live, a live broadcast platform for software engineering lectures, was launched.
 In one year, nearly 30,000 users were obtained.
 Started my own business for the first time, and the marketing and R&D were mainly done by myself.
 * In these years, I used technologies like PHP, Java, Spring, Vue, HTML, Laravel, MySQL, Redis, WebSocket, Aliyun, Spring Boot, MiniProgram, WeChat SDK, and DevOps tools, etc.